 Group Norms and Agreements

-Then I ask them to identify what they’re looking forward to doing, what they’re excited about learning -- and to share those reflections with a partner.
-This section is important; I want to start directing their thinking to what they’ll feel positive about.
+Then I ask teachers to identify what they’re looking forward to doing, what they’re excited about learning—and to share those reflections with a partner.
+This section is important: I want to start directing participants’ thinking to what they’ll feel positive about.

-After they’ve shared with a partner and I’ve answered any clarifying questions about what we’re going to do, then I review the community agreements or norms for the group.
-When I’m working with a group that doesn’t have any established, I offer a few of my own: take care of yourself, take risks, be a vulnerable learner, and be mindful of other learners.
+After they’ve shared with a partner and I’ve answered any clarifying questions about what we’re going to do, I review the community agreements or norms for the group.
+When I’m working with a group that doesn’t have any established norms, I offer a few of my own: take care of yourself, take risks, be a vulnerable learner, and be mindful of other learners.

-"Given where we’re going today in our learning together and given whatever you’re coming in the room with -- whatever is on your mind and going on in your life -- I want to invite you to set an intention.
+Then I move into intentions, and I say, “Given where we’re going today in our learning together and given whatever you’re coming in the room with—whatever is on your mind and going on in your life—I want to invite you to set an intention.
 An intention is a statement about how you want to be today or what you want to get out of today.
-It describes an aspiration for how you might think, feel, engage with others or engage in your learning so that you can be your best self today.
+It describes an aspiration for how you might think, feel, engage with others, or engage in your learning so that you can be your best self today.

 Rationale for Setting Intentions

-Sometimes I share this quote by Daniel Siegel, from The Mindful Brain, "Intentions create an integrated state of priming, a gearing up of our neural system to be in the mode of that specific intention: we can be readying to receive, to sense, to focus, to behave in a certain manner.”
-I like sharing that neuroscience supports this activity and that it primes our mind to notice the actions, opportunities, people, and things that can bring about our intention for us.
+Sometimes I share this quote by Daniel Siegel, from The Mindful Brain: “Intentions create an integrated state of priming, a gearing up of our neural system to be in the mode of that specific intention: We can be readying to receive, to sense, to focus, to behave in a certain manner.”
+I like sharing that neuroscience supports this activity, which primes our mind to notice the actions, opportunities, people, and things that can bring about our intention for us.
 Some who may be less excited about intentions get engaged when I offer scientific reasoning.

-After I say these things (and show a couple slides with a few of these phrases on them) I invite them to write their intention on the top of their agenda so that they can find it later.
-This accomplishes two things: It becomes somewhat mandatory because the overwhelming majority of people will do this since everyone else will be writing, and it lets them know that we’ll come back to it.
+After I say these things (and show a couple slides with a few of these phrases on them), I invite people to write their intention on the top of their agenda so they can find it later.
+This accomplishes two things: It becomes somewhat mandatory because the overwhelming majority of people will do this since everyone else will be writing, and it lets teachers know that we’ll come back to it.

 I also invite them to turn to their partner and share their intention.
-I tell them, “Speaking your intention to another person creates a really nice, soft accountability for ourselves.
+I tell them, “Speaking our intention to another person creates a really nice, soft accountability for us.
 Our partner is not going to keep track of whether we’re holding it, but because we’ve told someone else, we’ll be more mindful of it.”

 Then I share my intention with the whole group.
-Sometimes I share it earlier; it depends on the mood in the room and my relationship with them, but I always share mine at some point.
-I do this because I want to be softly accountable to them and I also want to model the ways in which we can set an intention -- the depths to which we can go.
-I look for ways to model intentions that are authentic, vulnerable and that connect me with participants.
+I do this because I want to be softly accountable to them and to model the ways in which we can set an intention—the depths to which we can go.
+I look for ways to model intentions that are authentic and vulnerable and that connect me with participants.
 It’s an opportunity for me to show up as a colleague, a learner, and a human being.

 That’s how I roll out intentions.